mpanighetti/dnd5e-species/oozes/oozeborn.md

 - You are unable to carry or wear equipment.
 - You can move through any space as narrow as 1 inch wide without squeezing.
 - You can spend 5 feet of movement to escape from nonmagical restraints or being grappled.
-- You don't need to sleep or breathe, and you can’t be forced to sleep by any means.
-You can gain the benefits of a long rest if you spend at least 4 hours of that 8 hour period in a physically inactive state, during which you are conscious and aware of your surroundings within the limits of your ooze senses.
+- You don't need to sleep or breathe, and you can't be forced to sleep by any means.
+You can gain the benefits of a Long Rest if you spend at least 4 hours of that 8 hour period in a physically inactive state, during which you are conscious and aware of your surroundings within the limits of your ooze senses.

 Any equipment you are wearing or carrying isn't transformed.
-You remain transformed until the end of your next short or long rest, or until you revert to your simulacrum form as an action.
+You remain transformed until the end of your next short or Long Rest, or until you revert to your simulacrum form as an action.

 #### Optional: Imperfect Imitation